-George Patton is a Professorial Fellow in Adolescent Health Research with the University of Melbourne.
+George Patton is a Professorial Fellow in Adolescent Health Research with the University of Melbourne and Murdoch Children's Research Institute.
 He is a Senior Principal Research Fellow with Australia's National Health and Medical Research Council.
 He trained in Medicine in Australia and has worked in both the UK and Germany.
 He is a psychiatrist and Fellow of the Royal Australian and New Zealand College of Psychiatrists.

 In Australia his group is leading a range of studies through the Murdoch Childrens Research Institute and Melbourne's Centre for Adolescent Health to understand the forces shaping adolescent health and development as well as the consequences of adolescence for later life health and that of the next generation.
 These studies include the Victorian Adolescent Health Cohort Study (2000 Stories) as twenty year cohort examining the onset of health risks for physical and emotional health in the adolescent years, the emergence of mental health and substance use problems in young adulthood, sexual health risks and longer term health risks related to obesity, diet and physical activity.
 Hi group has gone on to examine the transitions of these 'teenagers of the nineties' through education, leaving home, into the workforce, forming their own families and becoming parents.
 This has become the Victorian Intergenerational Health Study.